checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 `AlertEscalationBuilder` supports the following methods:

-* `runBasedEscalation(failedRuns, reminder)`: Number of times the check has to fail consecutively to get alerted.
+* `runBasedEscalation(failedRuns, reminder, parallelRunFailureThreshold)`: Number of times the check has to fail consecutively to get alerted.
-* `timeBasedEscalation(minutesFailing, reminder)`:  Amount of time  (in minutes) it has to pass on failing checks to get alerted.
+* `timeBasedEscalation(minutesFailing, reminder, parallelRunFailureThreshold)`:  Amount of time  (in minutes) it has to pass on failing checks to get alerted.

 For all options above, the `reminders` argument can be used to configure reminders for the alert, it has the following properties:

 * `interval`: Amount of time (in minutes) it has to pass to get the reminder.
 * `amount`: Number of reminders.

+At the same time the `parallelRunFailureThreshold` argument can be used to configure the threshold error for checks running in parallel:

+* `enabled`: Applicable only for checks scheduled in parallel in multiple locations
+* `percentage`: What percentage of regions needs to fail to trigger a failure alert, supported values: 10, 20, 30, 40, 50, 60, 70, 80, 90 & 100